-Background.--Cell-based or cell-level metrics for categorical landscape mosaics (i.e., patch mosaics) are computed for each designated focal cell in the grid based a user-specified kernel representing the ecological neighborhood of the focal cell (see below).
+Background.--Cell-based or cell-level metrics for categorical landscape mosaics (i.e., patch mosaics) are computed for each designated focal cell in the grid based a user-specified kernel (i.e., geographical window) representing the ecological neighborhood of the focal cell (see below).
 The model can be parameterized to build kernels for only a subset of focal cells (either user-provided or regularly distributed) or for every cell in an exhaustive moving window approach.
 Consequently, the cell-level metrics return a unique value to each focal cell, in contrast to the patch-level metrics that return a unique value to each patch, the class-level metrics that return a value to each class (patch type), and the landscape-level metrics that return a single value for the entire landscape mosaic.

-Cell-level metrics have the following distinctive characteristics:
+Cell-level metrics computed for categorical landscape mosaics (hereafter, simply cell-level metrics) have the following distinctive characteristics:

 • As the name implies, cell-level metrics are focal cell-centric; i.e., they are computed for each focal cell separately and thus return a unique value to each cell in the form of a grid.
 Cell-level metrics always return a grid rather than a table.

-• Cell-level metrics summarize the ecological neighborhood (as defined) of each focal cell without explicit consideration of the explicit patch structure within that neighborhood.
+• Cell-level metrics summarize the ecological neighborhood (as defined) of each focal cell without explicit consideration given to the explicit patch structure within that neighborhood.
 In other words, cell-level metrics are agnostic to the explicit structure of the patch mosaic within the ecological neighborhood.
 Cell-level metrics reflect the composition and configuration of the patch mosaic within the ecological neighborhood, but do so without giving any explicit consideration to the patch structure (or delineation of discrete patches).
 Instead, cell-level metrics respond to the class values of the individual cells with the ecological neighborhood without consideration of their patch membership.
 In other words, cell-level metrics summarize the cellular structure of the ecological neighborhood, not the patch structure.
 For example, the size of patches within the neighborhood may indirectly affect the cell-level metrics, but patch sizes are not explicitly considered in the computations.

 Cell-level metrics are computed within a user-specified ecological neighborhood of each focal cell, where the ecological neighborhood is represented either by a standard kernel or resistant kernel, as follows: